marcusoftnet/marcusoftnet.github.io/_posts/2018-08-29-some-reflections-after-a-few-days-as-a-musician.md

 ---
 layout: post
-title: "Some reflections after a few days as a musician"
+title: Some reflections after a few days as a musician
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
-date: 2018-08-29 22:15:03
+date: '2018-08-29 22:15:03'
 tags:
   - Life of a consultant
   - Agile
   - Lean
 ---

 I've had the great opportunity to do some extra work in a very different environment this week; I've been a musician in a professional orchestra - the awesome [Östgöta Blåsarsymfoniker.](http://www.ostgotamusiken.se/)